Skip to main content

 Standard Conversions

 Standard conversions are the same conversions you already capture with your TikTok pixel and can be used as standard campaign objectives.
 Select which standard conversion events you’d like Triple Whale to send to TikTok.
-For optimal results, we recommend sending all relevant conversion types back to Pinterest.
+For optimal results, we recommend sending all relevant conversion types back to TikTok.

-Attribution Metadata
+Attribution Metadata (Recommended)

 Configure Exclusions